psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 And hearing music—the host that was powerful !

 A hunting in smooth valleys.
-And our sweet-mouthed dogs with us there ;
+And our sweet-mouthed dogs with us there;
-At other times, in the rough conflicf,
+At other times, in the rough conflict,
 Slaughtering heroes with great vigour.

 P. O ! foolish Oisin, forego a while
 Thy great actions of the Fenians,
-How didst thou go to the " Land of Youth,"
+How didst thou go to the "Land of Youth,"
 Proceed, faithfully, with thy tale to us.

 O. We turned our backs to the land